kramse/kea-it-sikkerhed/incident-response/intro-incident-response.md

 ### Hardware

-Since we are going to be doing exercises, each team will need two virtual machines.
+Since we are going to be doing exercises, each team will need laptops.

-The following are two recommended models:
-* One based on Debian, running software servers and web applications
-* One based on Linux, running tools

 Read more about these at [https://github.com/kramse/kramse-labs](https://github.com/kramse/kramse-labs)